petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 #### How did we schedule publishing of `PeformanceCounter` data?
 Inside the `PreStart` lifecycle method, we used the `Context` object to get access to the `Scheduler`, and then we had `PeformanceCounterActor` send itself a `GatherMetrics` method once every 250 milliseconds.

-This causes `PeformanceCounterActor` to fetch data every 250ms and publish it to `ChartingActor`, giving us a live Resource Monitor with a frame rate of 4 FPS.
+This causes `PeformanceCounterActor` to fetch data every 250ms and publish it to `ChartingActor`, giving us a live graph with a frame rate of 4 FPS.

 ```csharp
 // Actors/PerformanceCounterActor.cs